crazii/SBEMU/README.txt

 AUTOEXEX.BAT:
 `REM laod the QEMM QPI's port trap emulation module of JEMMEX` `JLOAD.EXE QPIEMU.DLL`
-`REM this will install HDPMI, the DPMI host`
-`HDPMI32i -r -x`
+`REM this will install HDPMI, the DPMI host. -x with memory limit, check for 'Memory problem' for more details` `HDPMI32i -r -x`
 `REM install SBEMU with default options`
 `REM read README.txt to learn more about options`